 Power Love & Miracles exists to help people notice where God is already at work—often quietly, patiently, and closer than we expect.

-This space was created for readers who love Scripture but are weary of spiritual pressure; who sense that faith is meant to deepen peace rather than anxiety; and who are learning that transformation often happens through presence rather than force.
+This space is for readers who love Scripture but are weary of spiritual pressure; who sense that faith is meant to deepen peace rather than anxiety; and who are discovering that transformation often happens through presence rather than force.

 The writings here explore the Bible with care and curiosity, attend to the lived experience of faith, and invite a slower way of seeing—one that trusts God’s unfolding work in ordinary life.